Innoactive/ansible-innoactive-hub-role/README.md

 Alternative or legacy hostnames array.
 Users accessing it will be redirected to admin_hostname.

-    customization_hostname:
+    branding_hostname:

-**Mandatory** hostname under shich the customization service will be available.
+**Mandatory** hostname under shich the branding service will be available.

-    customization_alias_hostnames: []
+    branding_alias_hostnames: []

 Alternative or legacy hostnames array.
-Users accessing it will be redirected to customization_hostname.
+Users accessing it will be redirected to branding_hostname.

     secret_key: